 Complete with 20D 100% nylon, the exterior is middle of the road for durability, longevity, and tear resistance.
 Its weather resistance proved longer lasting than coated waterproof insert models, like the Marmot PreCip and The North Face Venture, and is on par with most of the stretchy models we tested.

 It is worth noting that after extended downpours, where we were hiking or hanging out in the rain, this model would wet out slightly faster than the non-stretch Gore-Tex and eVent models.
 For example, this model is not as tough as the Outdoor Research Foray but is lighter and more breathable.

 The Interstellar compresses smaller than average and stows conveniently away into a reversible handwarmer pocket.
 While we could imagine a smaller stuff sack for this purpose, we still appreciated the feature.
-This jacket packed down smaller than the Arc'teryx Beta SL, Patagonia Cloud Ridge or Outdoor Research Foray and was similar to the REI Drypoint GTX or Mountain Hardwear Quasar Lite.
-For the smallest packed size, we recommend scoping out the Outdoor Research Helium 2 or the Patagonia Storm Racer.
+This jacket packed down smaller than the Arc'teryx Zeta SL, Patagonia Cloud Ridge, or Outdoor Research Foray and was similar to the REI Drypoint GTX.
+For the smallest packed size, we recommend scoping out the Outdoor Research Helium 2, Black Diamond Fineline, or the Patagonia Storm Racer.